 A three-tiered masterpiece in dripping caramel, adorned with organics of wild greenery, strewn fruit, and a standout rose-toned bloom, has garden fever.

-This nearly naked single tier topped with dark-chocolate ganache, a showering of berries, and ruby-red flora is dramatic in decadence.
+This nearly-naked single-tier is topped with dark chocolate ganache, a showering of berries, and ruby-red flora is dramatic in decadence.

 This charming cake takes a cue from nature with baby-blue brushstrokes reminiscent of the sea, white icing drips that mimic icicles, and succulent adornments.